Tech-sas/Playbook/src/05-CSS-Basics/index.md

 In this section, students will be styling the pages they worked on in previous section about HTML basics.

+## What is CSS?

+CSS stands for Cascading Style Sheets.

+Cascading because styles cascade down to their children.
+Style because they specify styles for our HTML elements.
+Sheets because they are separate files we can use with multiple webpages.

 ## What are styles?

 HTML provides the meaning for the content, but doesn't dictate how that content should be displayed in a browser.
 If you want to change your `h1`'s color to green, you will update it's style.